JustMipe/Practice/README.md

 ## Practice project

 **Description**
-This repository is used to practice rust and git.
+This repository is used to practice Rust and Git including a Development Log.
+It's just to illustrate that I'm learning how to work with it.

 ## 🛠️ About project
 It will contain functionalities and concepts I have learned and applied to the project so far